mongshil553/Computer-Vision-Hue-Entropy-Utilizing-Sliding-Window/README.md

 <hr>
 <h2>Utilizing Hue Entropy</h2>
 Key idea to solving this problem is Using Hue compoment of an image.
-Convert the RGB Image into HSI Image, Getting Hue, Saturation, Intensity information.
+Convert the RGB Image into HSV Image, Getting Hue, Saturation, Value information.
 Hue is mainly used to define what color the bit is.
 By calculating the Entropy of Hue, we get to know how diverse the colors are in an image.

 Via Using 3 Kernels; 20% window size, 25% window size, 30% window size, we calculate the final entropy for the specific pixel. <br>
 <img src = "https://github.com/mongshil553/Computer-Vision-Sliding-Window-Hue-Entropy/assets/129606995/44263193-9888-4dd6-bb5d-1cbdd0cf30cc" width="45%" height="45%" title="Window Kernel Example"> &nbsp; &nbsp;